-The traditional pie filling is a simple concoction of lime juice, sweetened condensed milk and egg yolks.
-Back in the days, the pie was traditionally a no-bake, the filling made simply by mixing the ingredients and letting stand.
-For culinary whizzes; here a chemical reaction occurs between egg yolk protein, condensed milk and acidic lime juice, where they curdle and thicken into a filling.
-Fast-forward to today, due to food safety, pies are usually baked for a short time!
+The classic pie filling is a simple concoction of lime juice, sweetened condensed milk and egg yolks.
+Back in the days, the pie was traditionally a no-bake wonder, made by mixing ingredients and letting it stand.
+For culinary whizzes, here a chemical reaction occurs between the egg yolk protein, condensed milk, and lime juice, where they curdle and thicken.
+Fast-forward to today, due to food safety, pies are usually baked for a short time.

 Be careful with assumptions – under no, and I mean no, circumstances should green food colouring be added to the mix.
-The authentic colour is a light dreamy yellow, the colour of key lime juice.
+The authentic hue of this pie is a light, dreamy yellow—the natural colour of key lime juice.

-My slice of key lime pie was from a traditional pie shop in California – sweet, but tangy!
+My slice of key lime pie was from a traditional pie shop in California (Florida one day!).
+Sweet, tangy and utterly delicious.

 Leave a Comment